Mindy Brashears

 Mindy Brashears is the former Under Secretary for Food Safety at the U.S. Department of Agriculture.
-She was nominated by President Donald J. Trump and confirmed by a Senate vote on March 23, 2020 and concluded her service on January 20, 2021.
+She was nominated by President Donald Trump and confirmed by a Senate vote on March 23, 2020 and concluded her service on January 20, 2021.
 Her responsibilities in this role included leading the nation's Food Safety and Inspection Service (FSIS) and its team of over 10,000 food inspectors and scientists.
 She chaired the Codex Alimentarius Policy Committee, which made her the highest-ranking food safety official in the U.S. government during her tenure.

-Following her time at USDA, she returned to her role as Professor of Food Microbiology and Food Safety at Texas Tech University where she is the director for the International Center for Food Industry Excellence.
+Following her time at USDA, she returned to her role as professor of food microbiology and food safety at Texas Tech University where she is the director for the International Center for Food Industry Excellence.

 Early life and education

 Brashears was born as Mindy Malynn Hardcastle in Wheeler, Texas.
-She grew up on a cattle and cotton farm the daughter of Gary and Becky Hardcastle.
-She graduated from Wheeler High School and went to Texas Tech University in Lubbock, where she majored in Food Technology within the Department of Animal and Food Sciences.
+She grew up on a cattle and cotton farm, the daughter of Gary and Becky Hardcastle.
+Brashears graduated from Wheeler High School and went to Texas Tech University in Lubbock, where she majored in Food Technology within the Department of Animal and Food Sciences.
 She attended school on scholarship from the Houston Livestock Show and Rodeo.
-She graduated from Texas Tech in 1992 and then attended graduate school at Oklahoma State University.
+Brashears graduated from Texas Tech in 1992, then attended graduate school at Oklahoma State University.
 There, she earned an M.S.
 (1994) and a Ph.D.
-(1997) in Food Science with an emphasis in Food Microbiology under the tutelage of Stan Gilliland.
+(1997) in food science with an emphasis in food microbiology under the tutelage of Stan Gilliland.

 Academic career

-Brashears worked at the University of Nebraska as the State Extension Food Safety Specialist from August 1997 until May 2001.
-From June 2001 until January 2019 she served as Assistant Professor, Associate Professor and Professor of Food Safety at Texas Tech University.
-During her time at Texas Tech, she was also the Director of the International Center for Food Industry Excellence as well as a faculty member for the Center for Biodefense, Law and Public Policy in the Texas Tech School of Law.
+Brashears worked at the University of Nebraska–Lincoln as the State Extension Food Safety Specialist from August 1997 until May 2001.
+From June 2001 until January 2019 she served as assistant professor, associate professor and professor of food safety at Texas Tech University.
+During her time at Texas Tech, she was also the director of the International Center for Food Industry Excellence as well as a faculty member for the Center for Biodefense, Law and Public Policy in the Texas Tech School of Law.
 She was a prolific researcher and author with over 130 research papers cited over 2,700 times resulting in an index of 37.2 on ResearchGate.

 In 2016, she was selected as a Fellow in the National Academy of Inventors.
 Her induction ceremony took place on April 6, 2017, as part of the NAI's sixth annual convention at the John F. Kennedy Presidential Library and Museum in Boston.

+Meat industry consulting

+Before her nomination to the USDA in 2018, Brashears served as a paid consultant for major meat-producing companies subject to federal inspection and regulation, including Cargill and Perdue Farms.
+After her departure in 2021, she accepted positions with Boar's Head Provision Company and the Meat Institute.
+Some consumer and food safety advocates argued that Brashear's nomination posed issues related to conflict of interest.